 All sorts of root vegetables work on Lanzarote, from carrots and beetroot to turnips and radishes.
 Radishes are easy to grow, taking as little as three weeks to produce firm, crunchy globes (although local varieties often produce longer, knobbly radishes that taste just as good) and a bunch of green leaves that are surprisingly tasty.

 Onions have always been one of Lanzarote’s favourite crops, and the sweet local onions that are in season right now are one of the island’s finest products.

 However, you can also grow spring onions (the locals prefer these with more bulbous bases, but for British-style scallions you should harvest after eight weeks.)
 Leeks, garlic, and chives are other members of the allium family that can be easily grown on Lanzarote.
 We’d recommend trying garlic, as the fresh bulbs have a much subtler flavour to the intense dried bulbs on sale in shops.

 CROPS IN A SMALL SPACE

 If your space is limited to a balcony or patio, then you’ll need to scale down your vegetable production.
 You’ll probably be limited to containers, but the options are still exciting.

-Start with herbs – basil, parsley, mint, rosemary, chives and lavendar all grow amazingly here.
-You can go for some small scale garlic or spring onion production, and the jewel-like colours of peppers and chillies are hugely popular here.
+Start with herbs – basil, parsley, mint, rosemary, chives and lavender all grow amazingly here.
+You can go for some small-scale garlic or spring onion production, and the jewel-like colours of peppers and chillies are hugely popular here.